No. 11 Group RAF

 No. 11 Group is a group in the Royal Air Force first formed in 1918.
 It had been formed and disbanded for various periods during the 20th century before disbanding in 1996 and reforming again in 2018.
-Its most famous service was in 1940 in the Battle of Britain during the Second World War, when it defended London and the south-east of the United Kingdom from attacks by the German Luftwaffe.
+Its most famous service was in 1940 in the Battle of Britain during the Second World War, when it was the part of RAF Fighter Command that defended London and the south-east of the United Kingdom from attacks by the German Luftwaffe.

 It was reformed in late 2018 as a "multi-domain operations group" to ensure the service thinks and acts in a networked way.
 Today the group commands and controls air operations worldwide.
 It provides Air Defence of the UK through the National Air & Space Operations Centre, the ability to deploy with other services and nations with the Joint Force Air Component and projecting air power in the Middle East through 83 Expeditionary Air Group (EAG)."

 History

 First World War

 No. 11 Group was first formed on 1 April 1918 in No. 2 Area as No. 11 (Equipment) Group, and was transferred to South-Western Area the next month on 8 May.
 The Group was disbanded on 17 May 1918.